 Gaetz, Greene flaunt new paths to power, testing GOP leaders

 WASHINGTON (AP) — Florida Republican Rep. Matt Gaetz and Georgia GOP Rep. Marjorie Taylor Greene are presenting top House Republicans with a test of how to handle a new breed of Trump-era, social media-savvy firebrands.
 Both have attracted more public attention lately than most junior lawmakers, and much of it hasn’t been positive.
 That’s confronting House Republican leader Kevin McCarthy with questions about whether the two hard-right provocateurs might hurt the GOP’s goal of capturing House control in next year’s elections.
-Party leaders have to reckon what to do about the two, if anything, and what impact that would have on the Republican Party.
+Party leaders have to reckon what to do about the two, if anything, and what impact any action would have on their supporters.